Music Bio

 Laura Risk’s fiddling has been described by filmmaker Ken Burns as “a revelation and achingly beautiful” and Living Tradition hails her “powerful, percussive style… bursting with energy and passion.”

 Originally from California, now living in Montreal, Laura performs and teaches Scottish and Québécois fiddling internationally and has over a dozen albums to her credit.
 Her distinctive sound and compelling interpretations of traditional tunes are intensely personal yet grounded in meticulous archival and ethnographic research.
-Laura has toured with Cordelia’s Dad, Triptych, Ensemble Galilei, and dancer Sandy Silva; served as musical director for ensembles Childsplay and Revels North; and produced seven albums, including three for fiddler Hanneke Cassel.
-Her research credits include articles in Ethnomusicology and MUSICultures, co-authorship of The Glengarry Collection: The Highland Fiddle Music of Aonghas Grant (Mel Bay), and the CD-booklet Douglastown: Music and Song from the Gaspé Coast, awarded the 2014 Prix Mnémo.
-Laura holds a PhD in Musicology from McGill University, for which she received the 2017 Governor General’s Gold Medal.
+She has toured with Cordelia’s Dad, Triptych, Ensemble Galilei, and dancer Sandy Silva.
+Her album Traverse, with Rachel Aucoin and Nicholas Williams, was awarded the 2024 Prix Opus for Album of the Year in the category Traditional Québécois Music.
+She is co-author of The Glengarry Collection: The Highland Fiddle Music of Aonghas Grant (Mel Bay) and her co-production of the CD Douglastown: Music and Song from the Gaspé Coast received the 2014 Prix Mnémo for documentation of Quebec’s intangible cultural heritage.
+She is also an Associate Professor of Music at the University of Toronto Scarborough.

 Native de la Californie mais établie actuellement à Montréal, Laura Risk enseigne et présente la musique traditionnelle de l’Écosse et du Québec au niveau international.

 Son son distinctif et ses interprétations convaincantes des airs traditionnels sont intensément personnels tout en étant fondés sur une recherche méticuleuse d’archives et d’ethnographie.
+Son disque Traverse avec Rachel Aucoin et Nicholas Williams a reçu le Prix Opus pour l’Album de l’année – Musique traditionnelle québécoise.
 Au cours des dernières années, Laura s’est illustrée avec les grands noms de la musique traditionnelle américaine et celtique tels que Cordelia’s Dad, Triptych, Ensemble Galilei, et la gigueuse Sandy Silva.
 Laura poursuit par ailleurs une carrière de chercheuse et elle détient un doctorat en musicologie de l’Université McGill, pour lequel elle est récipiendaire d’une médaille d’or du gouverneur général du Canada.
-Ses articles ont paru dans les revues savantes Ethnomusicology et MUSICultures, et elle est coauteure du livre The Glengarry Collection: The Highland Fiddle Music of Aonghas Grant.
+Ses articles ont paru dans les revues savantes Journal of the Society for American Music, Ethnomusicology, Critical Studies in Improvisation, MUSICulturesVolume! et Mens, et elle est coauteure du livre The Glengarry Collection: The Highland Fiddle Music of Aonghas Grant.
+Actuellement elle dirige le projet Fonds Jean Trudel.
 Elle est également coréalisatrice du disque Douglastown: Musique et chanson de la Gaspésie, pour lequel elle a gagné le Prix Mnémo 2014.

 Academic Bio

-Laura Risk is an Assistant Professor of Music and Culture in the Department of Arts, Culture and Media at the University of Toronto Scarborough, with a cross appointment in the Graduate Department of the Faculty of Music at the University of Toronto.
+Laura Risk is an Associate Professor of Music in the Department of Arts, Culture and Media at the University of Toronto Scarborough, with a cross appointment at the Faculty of Music at the University of Toronto.

 Laura holds a PhD in Musicology from McGill University, where she was awarded the 2017 Governor General’s Gold Medal in Human Sciences.
 Her research has received funding from the Social Sciences and Humanities Research Council (SSHRC), the Fonds de recherche du Québec—Société et culture (FRQSC), the GRAMMY Museum Grants Program, and Bibliothèque et Archives nationales du Québec.
-Laura is a collaborating member of the Centre de recherche interuniversitaire sur la littérature et la culture québécoises (CRILCQ) and a member of the Institute for Music in Canada.
-She is also active as a performer and teacher of traditional fiddle music.
+She is a collaborating member of the Centre de recherche interuniversitaire sur la littérature et la culture québécoises (CRILCQ) and a member of the Institute for Music in Canada.

 Reviews